Red Cabbage Sauerkraut With Apple & Ginger

 Instructions

 • Remove a few of the outer cabbage leaves that may look a little haggard.
-Keep these, as they'll come in handy when packing your jars.
-They won't be needed if you're using a crock.
+Keep these, as they'll come in handy if you're using jars to ferment in.
+They won't be needed if you're using a crock with weights.

-• Cut the cabbages into quarters, wash, remove the cores and weigh together with the apples (see note below on why I weigh my ingredients).
-If you have somewhere between 2.5 to 3kg (5.5 to 6.5 pounds) the 45g suggested here is fine.
+• Cut the cabbages into quarters, wash, remove the cores and weigh together with the apples.
+If you have somewhere between 5.5-6.5lb (2.5-3kg) the 1.6oz/45g salt suggested here is fine (see note 2 if you have more or less).

-• Cover the bowl with a cloth and leave to sit on the bench for up to an hour.
+• Cover the bowl with a cloth and leave to sit on the bench for up to an hour (see note 3).
 This helps draw the water out of the cabbage, which creates the brine for your crock or jars.

 • Remove the cover from the bowl, then cut the apple into quarters, cut out the cores and grate into the bowl.
 Now add the chopped fennel fronds, fennel seeds, and grated ginger.

-• Massage everything together, squeezing the veg slightly as you do, until well combined and plenty of liquid is in the bottom of the bowl.
+• Massage everything together, squeezing the veg slightly as you do, until plenty of liquid is in the bottom of the bowl.
+This should only take a minute or two.

-• Pack the sauerkraut into a crock*, followed by any liquid left in the bowl.
-Wipe the rim with a clean cloth and place the weights inside.
+• Pack the sauerkraut into a crock or large, wide-mouthed jars, followed by any liquid left in the bowl.
+Wipe the rim with a clean cloth.
+If using a crock place the weights inside.
 Put the lid on, then fill the moat with water.

 • If packing the sauerkraut into jars leave an inch (2.5cm) head room.
 Fold one of the discarded outer cabbage leaves and put it on top of the kraut, wipe the rims of the jars then put the lid on.
 The added leaf on top ensures the sauerkraut stays submerged under liquid while fermenting.
-Sit the jars on plates in case they bubble over in the coming days.
+Sit the jars in bowls in case the liquid bubbles over in the coming days.

-• Leave to ferment on the bench for 7-10 days.
+• Leave your crock or jars to ferment on the bench for 5-10 days.
 If you've used jars – just remember to slowly release and then close the lid a couple of times a day to 'burp' them.
-This will stop any mishaps occurring from an extra lively ferment.
+This will stop the jars cracking or exploding if you have an extra lively ferment.

 • Once fermented decant to jars if you used a crock, store in the fridge and enjoy!